Political Power and Market Power: Introduction

 \cite{bombfrontier2021} study lobbying in the US as a consequence of imports from China, showing differential responses between firms on the technological frontier and laggards. \cite{bertrand2020investing} study the effect of the identity of a firm's shareholders on that firm's campaign contribution patterns.
 The probability that a firm's PAC donates to a politician supported by an investor's PAC doubles after the investor acquires a large stake.
 Like ours, this study uses changes within the same firm over time (in their case, changes to ownership).

-A series of recent empirical papers documents firm mark-ups, higher aggregate industry concentration, a decline in the labour share of output, larger firm and income inequality, and a reduction in business dynamism \citep{philippon2019great,de2020rise,dube2020monopsony}. \cite{reed2021} and \cite{McCarty2021} show these trends were concurrent with increases in lobbying and industry concentration.
+A series of recent empirical papers documents firm mark-ups, higher aggregate industry concentration, a decline in the labor share of output, larger firm and income inequality, and a reduction in business dynamism \citep{philippon2019great,de2020rise,dube2020monopsony}. \cite{reed2021} and \cite{McCarty2021} show these trends were concurrent with increases in lobbying and industry concentration.
 Our paper aims to connect these trends more directly, both using a theoretical model of lobbying and concentration, as well as through causal empirical evidence about the linkage between concentration and political influence.
-Our empirics are particularly related to the political economy of antitrust. \cite{mehta2020politics} and \cite{fidrmuc2018antitrust} measure political interference in the antitrust review process from members of congress and corporations.
+Our empirics are particularly related to the political economy of antitrust. \cite{mehta2020politics} and \cite{fidrmuc2018antitrust} measure political interference in the antitrust review process from members of Congress and corporations.
 Instead, we focus on the impact that merger policy can have on lobbying for regulation more generally.

+\paragraph*{Mergers.} Finally, we contribute some innovations to the study of mergers and acquisitions.
+From a firm's perspective, our results speak to a novel type of merger benefit: ``non-market synergies'' such as coordinated activity in government affairs \citep{baron1995integrated, feldman2021synergy}.
+We show how this form of merger benefit arises from externalities in the (uncoordinated) non-market choices of competing firms, and how the benefit of coordination can either increase or reduce overall lobbying.
+Our results show an example of a non-market strategy (lobbying to erect regulatory barriers to entry) complementing a marketplace strategy (merging and setting prices and quantities in product markets).

-Finally, we contribute some methodological innovations to studying mergers.
-As motivated below, our research questions require us to examine a bundle of firms as a single unit, and measure the bundle's aggregate characteristics over time (such as before/after mergers).
+We also contribute methodological innovations about mergers.
+Our research questions require us to examine a bundle of firms as a single unit, and measure the bundle's aggregate characteristics over time (such as before/after mergers).
 To our knowledge this is a distinctive approach in the literature on mergers.
-For identification, one of our strategies uses a differential exposure design \citep{borusyak2018quasi, goldsmith2020bartik, breuer2021bartik}, using logic similar to the \cite{bartik1991benefits}.
+For identification, one of our strategies uses a differential exposure design \citep{borusyak2020non, goldsmith2020bartik, breuer2021bartik}, using logic similar to the \cite{bartik1991benefits} instrument.
 Similar Bartik-like designs have been deployed to study local labor effects of Chinese trade \citep{david2013china}, native/immigrant substitution \citep{card2009immigration} and credit shocks during the Great Recession \citep{greenstone2020credit}.
 We propose and execute an adaptation of this strategy to examine merging firms.